dirk-beese/VentureCapitalAnalyzer/README.md

 #Description of files
 dataBaseExporter: 	Export databases from Google Trends, Google News and Crunchbase.
 Returns a pandas dataframe for the searched for the attributes industry, starting date, end date and frequency.

 googleDownloader: 	Downloaded from https://github.com/dreyco676/pytrends and slightly modified.

 investDataAnalyzer:	Does the main analysis work.
-Main script, will return descriptive statistics and diagrams
+Main script, will return descriptive statistics and diagrams.

 keys: Text file for keeping the keys for the databases.

 statisticsDownloader: Calls the export files.
 Collect the files and summarizes them according the input.
 Returns a the summarized data frame when calles or saves the dataframe when started directly.